 Searching in Discovery will also retrieve books and ebooks

-See the EBL eBooks guide for detailed support for using this platform.
+See the Ebook central guide for detailed support for using this platform.

 Keyword search tips: Use this type of search to locate resources for a topic.
 Start with a broad search - if the results list is too large - try adding more keywords to narrow your search.

 Desired result - Resources on effective teaching in high school